jfkw/obs-service-go_modules/README.md

 [Minimum Version Selection](https://github.com/golang/go/wiki/Modules#faqs--minimal-version-selection),
 selecting the minimum (oldest) version of a Go module that satisfes all `go.mod` entries in the transitive dependency set.
-Go modules are relatively new and real-world use remains to be seen, but the expectation is that dependency verions will increment at a measured pace driven by upstream projects making releases with a well-tested dependency set.
+Go modules are relatively new and real-world use remains to be seen, but the expectation is that dependency versions will increment at a measured pace driven by upstream projects making releases with a well-tested dependency set.
 It is a design goal that there should be no surprise updates pulled in, and the dependency set selected remains repeatable over time.